-Among the most popular games are betting on football, horse races, lottery, and the well-known pokies.
+Among the most popular games are betting on football, horse races, lottery, online cricket betting and the well-known pokies.
 Even though bookies were illegal until the 60s, the people were allowed to bet on horse on-course.
 But, with the introduction of the Totalizator Agency Board in 1961, all of that changed.
 New Zealanders are big fans of football and horse racing, and they love to wager their money on those 2 sports.

 The second most popular gambling type is the lottery.
 The first lotteries were held in the 1930s and were known as Art Unions, but as time passed by, the sales were declining due to the low prize pools.
 After a huge lottery review, the Golden Kiwi lottery was introduced and later on, it was replaced with the Kiwi scratch card lottery.
 Lotto tickets were even made available online in 2008, and to this day the popularity doesn’t seem to decline.